robertsabum/Stochastic-Control-with-DRL/README.md

 a reward signal from the environment for every action it takes, and the neural network is trained to maximize the cumulative reward over time.

-#### Asset Portfolio Construction

-The first problem we explore is asset portfolio construction, which is the process of selecting a optimal weights for a portfolio of assets that maximizes returns while minimizing risk.
-Given that the action space is continuous, we implemented a Deep Deterministic Polict Gradient (DDPG) model to learn the optimal allocation of assets in a portfolio based on simulated historical data generated randomly with geometric brownian motion.

 #### Urban Transportation Planning

-The second problem we explore is urban transportation planning, which involves optimizing the path of a bus through a busy city with uncirtain demand and traffic conditions.
+The first problem we explore is urban transportation planning, which involves optimizing the path of a bus through a busy city with uncirtain demand and traffic conditions.
 The goal of the agent is to serve as many passengers as possible while minimizing the average waiting time.
-Here we use a Deep Q Network approach to train the agent to select the optimal route for the bus.
+Here we use a Deep Q Network approach to train the agent to learn the optimal policy mapping city demand and traffic observations to possible locations the bus may drive to.

-The code in this repository requires the following dependencies:

-    Python 3.7 or later
-    PyTorch 1.0 or later
-    NumPy
-    Pandas
-    Matplotlib

-## Conclusion

-This research paper demonstrates the effectiveness of DRL for solving stochastic control problems in a variety of domains.
-By combining reinforcement learning with deep neural networks, DRL provides a powerful tool for learning optimal control policies directly from experience.
+#### Asset Portfolio Construction

+The second problem we explore is asset portfolio construction, which is the process of selecting a optimal weights for a portfolio of assets that maximizes returns while minimizing risk.
+Given that the action space is continuous, we implemented a Deep Deterministic Polict Gradient (DDPG) model to learn the optimal policy to select asset weights based on observed historical statistical measures of each asset.